-But this category had never had a D2C offer before which meant no precedent or existing data to pull on to inform the business case.
-In that type of situation, where do you start?
+But this category had never had a D2C offer before.
+There was no precedent or existing data to pull on to inform the business case.
+For something that’s totally new, where do you start?

-Your P&L topline is really driven by the number of customers you attract and the price they pay.
+The top of the profit and loss is driven by the number of customers you attract and the price they pay.

 This is about predicting customer behaviour, and customers are unpredictable.
 Now, before all the statisticians start coughing loudly and talking about using regression models and econometric modelling to statistically predict future trends, remember, this was a brand new channel.

 Our way was to look at what other data we could source to work out the total potential market.

 We had website traffic data from our branded websites.
 That gave us a idea of how many customers might visit our online store.